velsarav/Extended-Kalman-Filter/README.md

 Measurement update - Compares the "predicted" location with the sensor measurement.
 The predicted location and measured location will provide a updated location.
 The Kalman filter will put more weight on either the predicted location or the measured location depending on the uncertainty of each value.

-We are going to obtain the data from Laser measurements.
+We are going to obtain the data from Lidar measurements.

 *Lidar Measurements* allows us to get the current position but not its velocity.
 On the other hand is have more resolution.

-![alt text][image5]
+![alt text][image6]

-Above equation helps us to find x and P
+Use the real measurement z to update the predicted state x' by a scaling factor called the Kalman Gain proportional to the error between the measurement and the predicted state.

+Equation (3) get the error value y (also called the residual) based on z and H where

 z --> Measurement vector.
 For a lidar sensor, the z vector contains the *position - x* and *position - y* measurements.

 H --> matrix that projects your belief about the bicycle's current state into the measurement space of the sensor.
 For lidar, this is a fancy way of saying that we discard velocity information from the state variable since the lidar sensor only measures position: The state vector x contains information about [px​,py​,vx​,vy​] whereas the z vector will only contain [px,py].
 Multiplying Hx allows us to compare x, our belief, with z, the sensor measurement.

+Equation (4), (5), (6) and (7) provides the Kalman gain.

 R --> Covariance matrix of the measurement noise.
+S --> Projection of the process uncertainty into the measurement space.

+Equation (6) update the predict state and Equation (7) update the process uncertainty.